 Below, you will learn about our four governing councils and how to get involved.

-The Collegiate Panhellenic Council (CPC) is the unifying body for 8 National Panhellenic Conference sororities and 2 special interest sororities.
-The sorority community at Georgia Tech enhances the academic, social, and personal potential of each of its members.
-We believe in our women’s potential, we prepare our women for success as professionals, and we celebrate the unique and diverse gifts each of our women have to contribute to our global society.
+The Collegiate Panhellenic Council (CPC) is the unifying body for 8 National Panhellenic Conference sororities and 1 special interest sorority.
+The CPC sorority community at Georgia Tech enhances the academic, social, and personal potential of each of its members.
+CPC believes that women are powerful and prepares their women for success in the professional world.
+The community supports its members as they experience the opportunities and challenges that college and a dynamic career throw at them.

 Unrecognized Fraternities and Sororities